ChickenKyiv/awesome-git-article/c-git-workflows-course/Slides2/c-slide-03/1-index.md

  After installing git-flow you can use it in your project by executing git flow init.

  Git-flow is a wrapper around Git.
- The `git flow init` command is an extension of the default git init command and doesn't change anything in your repository other than creating branches for you.
+ The `git flow init` command is an extension of the default `git init` command and doesn't change anything in your repository other than creating branches for you.

 ---
-id: slide13aa
+id: s2c3
 title: Git merge Part2
 sidebar_label: Git merge Part2
 ---